nosnoc/nosnoc/README.md

 ## Contact

-Feel free to contact on of the main developer directly: Armin Nurkanović, [armin.nurkanovic@imtek.uni-freiburg.de](mailto:armin.nurkanovic@imtek.uni-freiburg.de)
+Feel free to contact one of the main developers directly: Armin Nurkanović, [armin.nurkanovic@imtek.uni-freiburg.de](mailto:armin.nurkanovic@imtek.uni-freiburg.de)
 Jonathan Frey [jonathan.frey@imtek.uni-freiburg.de](mailto:jonathan.frey@imtek.uni-freiburg.de)
-If you have got questions, remarks or comments, you are strongly encouraged to report them by creating a new issue on this github page.
+If you have got questions, remarks, or comments, you are strongly encouraged to report them by creating a new issue on this github page.
 Success stories and source code contributions are very welcome.